BasilOmsha/ProjectKesa/README.md

 Also the platform will have a fucntion for administrators ot login and administrate profiles and posts, meaning that they can edit, add, and delete profiles, but only able to delete posts when necessary.

-This project is being built using JAVA RESTful Web Services.
-The HTML forms will send data in JSON format by AJAX to a RESTful web service.
-To receive data I will also use AJAX insted of GET type request.
+This project is being built using JAVA RESTful Web Services. some of the HTML forms will send data in JSON format by AJAX to a RESTful web service, in addtion, I will use post type request to send data in other forms.
+To receive data I will also use AJAX and GET type request.